 While the main collection page is one you’d optimize for general women’s dresses target keywords, you’d also want to optimize for each category.
 However, there is no easy way in Shopify admin to add content to these pages.
 You either have to edit your Shopify theme (time-consuming!) or use Shopify apps, which are still limited.
 Again, the best solution is to get expert help.

 Alt tags are metadata that offer text descriptions of web images for search engines and screen readers for the visually impaired.
-They’re an important part of Shopify SEO because they allow search engines to better crawl and rank your eCommerce store’s product images.
+They’re an important part of Shopify SEO because they allow to better crawl and rank your eCommerce store’s product images.

 So, if you’re posting a product picture of a brown sweater you sell online, then label it as a brown sweater.
 Better yet, use the brand name, size, material, so your alt tag will read something like, “burberry-chocolate-brown-cashemere-sweater.”
 You don’t need to write a full sentence.
 Rather keep it short, descriptive and specific.